Chaos in Dubai as UAE records heaviest rainfall in 75 years - KESQ

 A 70-year-old man died after flooding swept away his vehicle in the UAE’s Ras Al-Khaimah, a police statement said on Tuesday.

 The rainfall continued to shift east Wednesday, impacting parts of southern Iran and Pakistan, areas that see little rainfall this time of year.
-Iran’s southernmost city of Chabahar in the Sistan and Baluchestan province, 130 mm of rain was recorded.
+Iran’s southernmost city of Chabahar, in the Sistan and Baluchestan province, recorded 130 mm of rain.

+People attempting to travel by road into the center of Dubai on Wednesday were trapped on the city’s highway.

+“The scary part is that there was nowhere you can go,” said Sofie, a Dubai resident who declined to provide a last name.
+Sofie ended up stranded outside her home for nearly 12 hours, some of which were spent sleeping in her car as surrounding roads remained submerged.

 Commuters were seen walking across the road through giant puddles, trying to find alternative methods of transportation.
 Some of those stuck had travelled from abroad to Dubai to attend the World Blockchain Summit, a crypto conference scheduled for early next week.